soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 # Glossary

-documentation:Abstracting and indexing service
+documentation:Abstracting and indexing service (A&I)
-:   Abstracting and indexing service is a service, e.g. a search engine, that abstracts and indexes digital objects or metadata records, and provides matching and ranking functionality in support of information retrieval.
+:   Abstracting and indexing service is a service, e.g. a search engine, that abstracts and indexes documents, and provides matching and ranking functionality in support of information retrieval (source: [wikipedia](https://en.wikipedia.org/wiki/Indexing_and_abstracting_service){target=_blank).

 documentation:Acceptance Criteria
 :   Acceptance Criteria can be used to judge if the resulting software satisfies the user's needs.
 A single user story/requirement can have multiple acceptance criteria.